Child Custody and Relocation

 - Physical custody - where the children physically reside;

 - Shared/joint physical custody - the children reside with both parents equally or close to equally; or

-- Parent of primary residence - the children reside primarily with one parent and have parenting time with the other parent; or
+- Parents of primary and alternate residence - the children reside primarily with one parent and have parenting time with the other parent; or

 - Sole physical custody - the children reside with only one parent.

-In making an award for custody, the court is to consider the factors set forth in N.J.S.A 9:2-4, the most important of which are:
+In making an award of custody, a court considers factors set forth in N.J.S.A.
+9:2-4, the most important of which are:

 - The needs of the child;

 - The fitness of the parents;